How to Run an Effective Team Meeting: 7 Strategies for Better Results

-So.
-You’re sitting in another team meeting.
-Ten minutes in and you’re already thinking about lunch.
-Half the team is scrolling Slack under the table, someone’s camera is mysteriously “broken,” and you’ve still got three agenda items left.
+So, you're stuck in another team meeting.
+Ten minutes in and you can already feel your stomach growling at the thought of lunch.
+Half the team is scrolling through their phone under the table - no doubt trying to catch up on their Slack - someone's camera is mysteriously "broken", and you've still got three agenda items left to get through.

-It’s no wonder so many meetings end up feeling like a waste of time for most participants.
+No surprise then that so many meetings end up feeling like a total waste of time for most people.

-But here’s the kicker: when you actually know how to run an effective team meeting, the thing flips.
-Suddenly you’re walking out with decisions made, people aligned, and — wait for it — maybe even a little energy left in the room.
-And if you’re wondering how that magic happens?
-Spoiler: prep, structure, and yeah, some smart tech like Wellpin to stop you from babysitting your calendar like it’s a toddler hopped up on sugar.
+But here's the thing: when you actually know how to run a decent team meeting, the whole thing flips.
+You find yourself walking out with decisions made, people on the same page, and - wait for it - maybe even still a bit of energy in the room.
+And if you're wondering where this magic comes from?
+Well, it's all about prep, structure, and some smart tech like Wellpin to stop you from babysitting your calendar like it's a toddler on a sugar high.

 Understanding the Purpose of Team Meetings